 Development and maintenance of back and front-end web-services that leverage Django.
 The project sits at the intersection of big-data and computational neuroscience as we deliver connectome building and exploratory graph analysis tools.

 Development of a parallelized, NUMA-architecture aware clustering framework.
 We utilize fine-grained I/O manipulation, informed thread-binding, NUMA-aware task scheduling and other memory access latency reduction techniques.
-We achieve a 10-100 X speedup when compared with commercial products such as Spark's MLlib, Turi (Formerly Dato, GraphLab) and H2O for k-means, and several factors speedup for other algorithms.
+We achieve a 10–100x speedup when compared with commercial products such as Spark's MLlib, Turi (Formerly Dato, GraphLab) and H2O for k-means, and several-fold speedup for other algorithms.

 Monya provides a unified programming interface for the creation and querying for forests of trees.
 Monya parallelizes tree construction and querying and contains scheduling, caching and memory (de)allocation optimizations.